seikot345/CUSCO/README.md

 # make multi fasta for detect candedate primaer resion
-python cusco.py primer -g gene_name -s species_name1 species_name2 ...
+python cusco.py prime -g gene_name -s species_name1 species_name2 ...
 ```
-"primer" command makes a multifasta file to create primers.
+"prime" command makes a multifasta file to create primers.
 It requires a reference marker gene name with -g and also requires a reference name of species with -s.
 After running "primer", the following files and directories should be created in the output directory:
 ```
 ./output/primer_design/gene_name_primerdesign.fasta